 The entry price for our standard experience is £2,750.00.
 This 30-minute experience (minimum 20 minutes airborne) can be extended by purchasing additional flight time.
 See our website booking facility for further details.

 If you are considering other suppliers, when comparing packages, it is important to make sure exactly how much FLIGHT (airborne) time is included within your experience.

 We will be pleased to arrange bespoke packages.
 These can include the opportunity to fly in formation with another Spitfire, Hurricane or both aircraft.

 In addition to your flight, you will receive the following benefits:

-The opportunity to bring along up to three guests
+The opportunity to bring along up to four guests

 A framed certificate, signed by your pilot, as a reminder of your flight

 A free in flight video (subject to any unexpected technical issues)